Autumn Hope Gallagher

 Coffee drives me, too.

 I love love.
-New baby love, old college sweetheart love, toddlers in a mud puddle love, all of it.
+New baby love, self love, old college sweetheart love, toddlers in a mud puddle love, all of it.

 Motherhood Changed Me.